Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Method

-This combined representation is fed into a \textbf{user encoder}, a two-layer BiLSTM.
-The final hidden state of this encoder is taken as the definitive \textbf{user embedding}, $\mathbf{z}_u \in \mathbb{R}^{H_{z}}$.
-This embedding is a holistic representation, conditioned on both long-term history and immediate task characteristics.

-To ensure the user embeddings $\mathbf{z}_u$ are physiologically meaningful, we regularize the embedding space using an InfoNCE contrastive loss~\citep{oord2018representation}.
+To ensure the user embeddings $\mathbf{z}_u$ are physiologically meaningful, we regularize the embedding space using an InfoNCE contrastive loss~\cite{oord2018representation}.
 For a mini-batch of $B$ samples, we form pairs of embeddings and their group labels $\{(\mathbf{z}_b, g_b)\}_{b=1}^{B}$.
 The group label $g_b$ is derived from the static attributes $\mathbf{a}^{(\text{cur})}_b$ of the corresponding sample (e.g., user ID or activity type).
+We define $\mathcal{P}$ as the set of all positive pairs of indices.
 The loss is:

 This loss, applied after $\ell_2$ normalization with temperature $\tau$, pulls embeddings from the same group together, enforcing a consistent structure on the representation space.